BloomTech-Labs/story-squad-fe-archived/README.md

 # Story Squad

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the deployed project at [Netlify](https://story-squad.netlify.com).

 ## Contributors